jpascal4/fictional-garbanzo/README.md

 ##### Building

 - From the start menu, open 'x64 Native Tools Command Prompt for vs2017'.
-- `cd <your_turtlecoin_directory>`
+- `cd <your_bloc_directory>`
 - `mkdir build`
 - `cd build`
 - Set the PATH variable for cmake: ie. `set PATH="C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin";%PATH%`
 - `cmake -G "Visual Studio 14 Win64" .. -DBOOST_ROOT=C:/local/boost_1_59_0` (Or your boost installed dir.)
-- `MSBuild TurtleCoin.sln /p:Configuration=Release /m`
+- `MSBuild BLOC.sln /p:Configuration=Release /m`
 - If all went well, it will complete successfully, and you will find all your binaries in the '..\build\src\Release' directory.
 - Additionally, a `.sln` file will have been created in the `build` directory.
 If you wish to open the project in Visual Studio with this, you can.

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community, BLOC Community

 ### Copypasta for license when editing files

 Hi TurtleCoin contributor, thanks for forking and sending back Pull Requests.
 Extensive docs about contributing are in the works or elsewhere.
 For now this is the bit we need to get into all the files we touch.
-Please add it to the top of the files, see [src/CryptoNoteConfig.h](https://github.com/turtlecoin/turtlecoin/commit/28cfef2575f2d767f6e512f2a4017adbf44e610e) for an example.
+Please add it to the top of the files, see [src/CryptoNoteConfig.h](https://github.com/furiousteam/BLOC/commit/28cfef2575f2d767f6e512f2a4017adbf44e610e) for an example.

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers
 // Copyright (c) 2014-2018, The Monero Project
 // Copyright (c) 2018, The TurtleCoin Developers
+// Copyright (c) 2018-2019, The BLOC Developers
 //
 // Please see the included LICENSE file for more information.
 ```